ni/nimble/packages/nimble-components/CONTRIBUTING.md

 From the `nimble` directory:
 1. Run `npm install`
 1. Run `npm run build`
+1. Run the different Nimble Components test configurations:
-1. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook
+    - To view the components and manually test behaviors in Storybook: `npm run storybook -w @ni/nimble-components`

-    **Note**: You will need to refresh your browser window to see style changes.
+        **Note**: You will need to refresh your browser window to see style changes made in source.

+    - To run the unit tests and re-run the tests on source changes: `npm run tdd:watch -w @ni/nimble-components`

-See [Development workflow](#development-workflow) for creating components and the workflow for making changes.
+Next steps: See the [Development workflow](#development-workflow) for creating components and the workflow for making changes.

 ## Development workflow

 1. When creating new components, create the folder structure and decide how to implement the component as described in [Develop new components](#develop-new-components).
-2. Run the commands in [Getting started](#getting-started) and leave the storybook running.
+2. Run the Storybook command from the `nimble` directory:

+    `npm run storybook -w @ni/nimble-components`

     Storybook will build its own copy of the component in a temporary folder which is separate from the normal build.

 3. Make functional and style changes to the component.

     The storybook will hot reload when you save changes, but the styles will not.
-On each save that changes `index.ts` or `styles.ts`, **you'll need to refresh your browser window to see style changes**.
+On each save that changes `index.ts` or `styles.ts`, **you will need to refresh your browser window to see style changes**.

 4. Create or update tests.